 When generated

-This primitive is generated by an MIS application to preregister with a target PoS.
+This primitive is generated by an MIS user on MN to preregister with a target PoS.
 The MN can send this primitive to instruct its serving PoS (i.e., the SPoS) to generate a Security Association with an appropriate TPoS when the SPoS and the TPoS reside on different nodes.

 Effect on receipt

 If the TargetLinkIdentifier is not included, the SPoS shall use the CandidateLinkList (if included) to identify the appropriate TPoS that can initiate preregistration activities with an appropriate TPoA.
 In the absence of other information, the SPoS can use available link-type information and location information for the MN to identify an appropriate TPoS.
-After reception of this primitive, the MISF must generate a MIS_N2N_Prereg_Xfer request message destined to the TPoS, which is expected to relay the link-layer frames transported in this message to the TPoA.
+After reception of this primitive, the SPoS’s MISF must generate an MIS_Prereg_Xfer.indication primitive destinated to the SPoS’s MIS user.

 MIS_Prereg_Xfer.indication